AzBuilder/terrakube-helm-chart/README.md

 ### 3. Terrakube Storage

+#### 3.1 Azure Storage Account

 Terrakube require an Azure Storage account to save the state/output for the jobs and to save the terraform modules when using terraform CLI and it require the following containers:
 - registry (blob)
 - tfstate (private)
 - tfoutput (private)

 To create the Azure storage account you can use the following [terraform module](https://github.com/AzBuilder/terraform-azurerm-terrakube-cloud-storage).

+#### 3.2 AWS S3

+Terrakube require an Aws S3 to save the state/output for the jobs and to save the terraform modules when using terraform CLI and it require the following:
+- Cors Enable for the UI domain
+- ACL Enable

+To create the Aws S3 you can use the following [terraform module]() (Work in Progress).

 ### 4. Build Yaml file